 Features: air conditioning, study lounges, meeting space at Vaughan House (the Principal’s residence), TV lounges, a dining hall, laundry facilities, a mailroom, and community kitchens

 Brown Residential College

 Monroe Hill opened in 1986 as the first modern residential college at the University (the Lawn was the original residential college).
-Now named Brown College at Monroe Hill in recognition of the endowment donated by the Brown family, the college is led by a Principal and a director of studies.
+Now named Brown College at Monroe Hill in recognition of the endowment funded by the Brown family, the college is led by a Principal and a director of studies.
 In addition to two resident scholars, about 40 nonresident Faculty Fellows from many departments and schools of the University maintain close ties with the College.

 Residential spaces consist of air-conditioned suites occupied by two students who share bath areas with members of the adjoining suite(s).
-There are 282 spaces assigned in 143 suites, with 44 of the spaces reserved each year for first-year students.
+There are 282 spaces assigned in 143 suites, with approximately 56 of the spaces reserved each year for first-year students.
 Tunnels located in the lower floors of the buildings offer a convenient means of connecting students, and provide access to on-site laundry facilities, study space, and two community lounges (one with a kitchen).

 Houses: Davis, Gildersleeve, Harrison, Holmes, Long, Mallet, McGuffey, Peters, Rogers, Smith, Tucker, and Venable